eddiedunn/codex/memory-bank/activeContext.md

 3. Optionally, upgrade Vitest to the latest version for improved isolation and mocking.
 4. Summarize all findings and recommendations in the memory bank for future reference.

+## MCP Auto-Launch Integration

+### Current Focus
+- Implemented and tested auto-launch logic for all MCP servers defined in config on agent/CLI startup.
+- Ensured logic is fully decoupled from the MCP SDK (process management and SDK/tool discovery are separate concerns).
+- All tests for auto-launch logic pass and are robust (mocking `child_process.spawn`, patchable config for test isolation).

+### Recent Changes
+- Added `auto-launch-mcp.ts` for process management.
+- Added a test-only setter for config state (`_setMcpConfigForTest`).
+- Updated tests to use only ESM/TS imports and the setter, no `require` hacks.

+### Next Steps
+- Proceed to tool/resource aggregation and LLM wiring after documentation.
+- Maintain strict separation between process management and SDK logic in all future work.

+### Decisions/Patterns
+- Never import SDK or `mcp-client.ts` in process management or config logic/tests.
+- Always provide test hooks (setters/mocks) for module state when needed.

 ---

 *This context should be reviewed before any further MCP client integration or mocking work.
 See progress.md for what works and what remains blocked.*

+*Last updated: 2025-04-19 18:15 EDT*